jpraus/arduinoflake/README.md

 The easiest way how to get your own snowflake is to order a DIY kit on my [Tindie Store](https://www.tindie.com/products/jiripraus/arduinoflake/).
 Kit contains professionally manufactured PCBs by PCBway and all compatible components needed to assemble a fully functional Arduinoflake.

 The second option is to manufacture the PCB and get all necessary parts yourself.
 Arduinoflake is Open-Source.
-Schema and Gerber files are included in this repository.
+[Schematic](doc/schematic.png) and [Gerber files](gerber/) are included in this repository.
 Don't forget to share your creation with me, I would love to see that!

 ### Parts list